HOW TO PACK

-Due to the specificity of courier transport (the correct and generally accepted rules securing courier shipments) we would like to remind you that the key aspect in the safety of your parcel is the correct securing of its contents.
+Due to the specific rules of courier transport, we would like to remind you that the key aspect in the safety of your parcel is the correct securing of its contents.

 - Parcels are usually transferred from one car to another two or three times during the entire transport process.

 - Shipments are sorted mechanically, which means that they travel on a conveyor belt in a given warehouse, and the sort is made by a machine, not by a human, which is why we cannot guarantee that your packages will remain in the position specified on the package (up-down).

 - In the car, shipments are stacked on top of each other based on weight, with heavier heavier packages being on the bottom and lighter ones on top.
 For this reason, the cardboard used for packaging must be solid, hard and fully filled so that it cannot be damaged under the pressure or weight of other packages – if the package is not resistant to stacking, it means that it was not packaged properly.

 Below are some tips that will help you quickly pack each shipment so that it is safe and protected against damage during the journey.

 - A suitable cardboard box that is a minimum of 3 layers (anything thinner may be damaged and does not properly protect the contents).

 - The cardboard box should be sealed with a large amount of tape so that it is not possible to open it without leaving clear traces.